erichards52/Master-Project/README.md

 VITAL: YOU MUST COPY ALL CONTENTS FROM THE BIN IN THE ORIGINAL DOWNLOAD TO YOUR WD BEFORE THIS SCRIPT WILL WORK (/home4/rich01e/kaiju/bin).

+This script was not used for this project, instead, a custom database was created.

+##### HumanBacteriaRat.py
+This script is self-explanatory.
+It downloads the human, bacteria and rat genome in the gbff format.
+It should be run in a directory where you will later convert all .gbff files into .faa files in order for Kaiju to recognise them.

+##### archaeaViralPlasmid.sh
+This script is self-explanatory.
+It downloads the arachaea, viral and plasmid genome in the gbff format.
+It should be run in a directory where you will later convert all .gbff files into .faa files in order for Kaiju to recognise them.

+**Custom Database**
+If you wish to create your own custom database, or build on the one already created, merely change/add/remove the following code in HumanBacteriaRat.py

+print('Downloading <$ANY> genomes'+'\n')
+download_refseq_genome(<$ID>,'<$ANY>_genome_url.txt')

+Replace <$ANY> with whatever you would like to name your genome.
+Replace <$ID> with the relevant NCBI taxonomy ID (IDs can be found at https://www.ncbi.nlm.nih.gov/taxonomy)

 ### CLARK